 Related chapters

-- Why distributed systems and consistency matter - Section entry map and baseline context for consistency, availability, and latency trade-offs.
+- Why distributed systems and consistency matter - Section entry point for reasoning about invariants, consistency boundaries, and partial failure before choosing an architecture.

-- CAP theorem - Foundational model for behavior under network partitions that PACELC extends for normal operation.
+- CAP theorem - The partition-time model that PACELC builds on and extends into steady-state operation.

-- Scalable system design principles - Practical context for latency vs consistency trade-offs in high-load architecture decisions.
+- Scalable system design principles - Practical context for how latency-versus-consistency choices shape high-load architecture decisions.

-- Jepsen and consistency models - Detailed hierarchy of consistency models and methods to validate real distributed-system behavior.
+- Jepsen and consistency models - Detailed map of consistency models and ways to verify which guarantees a distributed system actually provides.

-- Designing Data-Intensive Applications (short summary) - Deep source on replication, consistency, and production trade-offs in distributed data systems.
+- Designing Data-Intensive Applications, 2nd Edition (short summary) - Deep source on replication, consistency, and architectural trade-offs in real distributed data systems.

-- Database Internals: A Deep Dive (short summary) - How engine internals and replication mechanisms realize PACELC trade-offs in implementation.
+- Database Internals: A Deep Dive (short summary) - How storage internals and replication mechanics turn PACELC trade-offs into concrete system behavior.

-- Cassandra: The Definitive Guide (short summary) - Practical PA/EL-class example with tunable consistency and explicit latency-availability controls.
+- Cassandra: The Definitive Guide (short summary) - A practical PA/EL example with tunable consistency and explicit latency trade-offs under load.

-- Guide to Databases (short summary) - Broad overview of storage options and selection criteria under consistency and latency constraints.
+- Guide to Databases (short summary) - Overview of storage options and selection criteria under consistency, latency, and availability constraints.

-- Multi-region / Global Systems - Global topologies, cross-region replication, and real-world latency-consistency operating constraints.
+- Multi-region / Global Systems - Cross-region replication, global topologies, and the real operating cost of latency-consistency trade-offs.